 |

-mounting flags, were grouped around the periphery of the Zeppelinfeld.
+the buildings were actually toilet facilities.
 (Werner Rittich, "Architektur und Bauplastik der Gegenwart," Berlin,

 |